Palate Expansion

 Mouth breathing also sustains itself by the way it alters facial growth.
 Mouth breathing lowers mandibular posture to create space for an oral airway passage, which causes vertical instead of horizontal facial growth, which prevents the nose from growing wide enough to allow normal nasal breathing.
 In monkeys forced to mouth breathe by experimentally plugging their nostrils, the mandible grows straight downward, resulting in a long narrow face.
 In humans forced to mouth breathe by an insufficient nasal airway, the mandible grows by rotating down and back, resulting in a long, narrow, and retrusive face (recessed chin).

-OUR PALATE EXPANSION APPLIANCES are traditional expansion screw appliances that we have redesigned for adults by using a thin metal expansion framework and avoiding bulk in the front of the palate where it could interferes with tongue posture and speech.
+OUR PALATE EXPANSION APPLIANCES are traditional expansion screw appliances that we have redesigned for adults by using a thin metal expansion framework and avoiding bulk in the front of the palate where it would interfere with tongue posture and speech.
 Whether finger springs or orthopedic inclines are added depends on patient needs.
-Our fee is $ 2,000 for the basic expansion screw appliance.
+Our fee is $2,000 for the basic expansion screw appliance.
 If more widening or further tooth straightening is needed, a second stage of expansion can be made for half price.
 At the end of treatment, you'll need to wear a retainer at night on a long-term basis.
 That retainer can have various orthopedic features, like a front flat bite plate, and also various orthodontic features, like minor tooth straightening with clear aligners.

 _DSC4397.png DSC_4490.jpeg